maeddes/hse-24-winter/README.md

 9. What is idempotency, and why is it important in the context of REST APIs?
 Provide an example of an idempotent HTTP method.
 10. Describe the levels of Richardson’s Maturity Model.
 Why is each level a step toward a more RESTful API?

-X. Describe the factor of configuration, why is it important in distributed systems (theory) and how is it being implemented in
-Spring Boot, Docker and Kubernetes.
-Provide examples.

-Spring Boot: app.props (e.g. DB config, ports(!)), ..., ...

-XI.
-Which effects does it have, if you store the port configuration in the source code? -> It can never be changed without a rebuilt.
-You externalize the part of the configuration you want to be able to change

-XII.
-Why is this factor more important on a distributed system than a "monolithic one"? ... configuration ... in a distributed environment ... will change, it needs to be dynamically changeable (without rebuilt!)

-XIII.
-Why is the dockerfile not the part for external configuration?
-How would you apply external configuration in a docker environment? docker-compose(environment), docker run (-e, -p)

 ---

 ### **Suggested Reading & Resources**